jvrc/tutorials/html/_sources/basics/torque.txt

 Setup of the controller
 -----------------------

 Choose BodyRTC in the item view and change the value of "Controller module name" property to "RobotTorqueControllerRTC".
 This value corresponds to the filename of the RT component.
-Change the value of "Automatic connection" to "true".
+Change the value of "Auto Connect" to "true".

 .. image:: images/property_torque.png